hankcs/HanLP/docs/tutorial.md

 ````{margin} **Non-ASCII**
 ```{note}
-Non-ASCII text might screw in which case copying it into a `.tsv` editor will align it correctly.
+Non-ASCII text might screw in terminals but in Jupyter Notebook it will align correctly.
 You can also use our [live demo](https://hanlp.hankcs.com/).
 ```
 ````